This the multi-page printable view of this section. Click here to print.

 • Subcontract Vendor No.

+Document date will be today’s date by default.
 Vendor info and currency are auto-filled.

 1. Choose Get project entries

-• Must match the vendor and date range
+• Match the vendor and date range

 Statement status